sahana-n-murthy/LayerZero/_posts/2025-04-12-from-login-to-lockdown-broken-authentication-and-idor.md

 This `6` appeared to be a direct object reference — possibly my current basket ID.

-> I wanted to know: *What happens if I try to access basket 1 instead?*
+> I wanted to know: *What happens if I try to change the ID to basket 1 instead?*

 ---